The Oldest Saloon in Washington

 What are my transportation options and is parking available nearby?

-Valet parking is available for $12 starting at 6:00 pm Monday- Saturdays and starting at 8:30 am on Sundays.
+Valet parking is available for $12 starting at 6:00 pm Monday- Saturday and starting at 8:30 am on Sunday.
 Street parking is limited.
 Parking garages are available in our building on both G and F Streets.
 The nearest Metro stations are Metro Center and McPherson Square.

 The Old Ebbitt brigade consists of 300 employees, over 100 of who work in the kitchen directly under Chef Salvatore Ferro’s guidance.
 The restaurant serves up to 2,000 guests per day in the main dining rooms and private functions can number 1,000 guests per day.
 Meet some of the people that have made Old Ebbitt such a success.